 Also note that this process can result in a hard credit pull and will likely lower your credit score for about 3 months.

-I recently went through this process with Chase to see if I would be able to qualify for a loan for an investment property on top of the two mortgages and a car loan that I already have.
+I recently went through this process with a lender to see if I would be able to qualify for a loan for an investment property on top of the two mortgages and a car loan that I already have.
 Here is the process I followed:

 The pre-qualification is good for 90 days (they issued a letter via email that I can show to the seller).
 However, the final loan approval is subject to sufficient proof of income and assets.

 The problem with all the methods mentioned above is that they do not take your financial habits into account.
 So what is the best way to answer this question: How much house can I afford?

 Personally, I think the best answer is to simulate your home ownership experience.
 Take your mortgage for a test drive!
 Say you’re paying $1,300 a month in rent today, and you’re looking at a $1,500 monthly mortgage payment.
-To be conservative, we’re going to add a 20% premium on top of the mortgage to account for homeowner’s insurance, real estate taxes, private mortgage insurance (PMI), maintenance, and additional utility costs, for a total of $1,800.
+To be conservative, we’re going to add a 20% premium on top of the mortgage to account for homeowner’s insurance, real estate taxes, PMI, maintenance, and additional utility costs, for a total of $1,800.